 A disciplined and targeted head with a love for learning and reading is the essential trait of most successful applicants.
 The UPSC Civil Services exam is more a test of the analytic and display skills along with knowledge gained by the prospect rather than the test which bank checks the candidate’s numerical or verbal skills.
 To clear IAS, we feel two entities as essential:

 Right books and study materials.

 “ClearIAS” is a humble try to provide aspirants with both of these basic entities supplying stress to self-study.

 IAS Exam Eligibility Criteria

-The educational certification needed to come in UPSC CSE is a qualification (graduation) in virtually any subject.
+The educational certification needed to come to UPSC CSE is a qualification (graduation) in virtually any subject.
 Last time students can apply.
-Aspirants might go through the article to the eligibility standards for writing UPSC CSE exam.
+Aspirants might go through the article to the eligibility standards for writing the UPSC CSE exam.

 IAS Exam Amount of attempts permitted

 A number of endeavors permissible for an overall category prospect in UPSC CSE are 6.
 For OBC individuals the number of attempts permitted it 9.
 SC/ST category prospects will have unlimited attempts till they attain the top age limit to seem for UPSC CSE.